 Tax Season Resources

-Estimated payments go towards any tax liability you have for the year the estimated payment is recorded.
-This means you may owe less tax when your return is completed, or you may even have a refund!
+Estimated payments go toward any tax liability for the year the estimated payment is recorded.
+This means less tax may be owed when the return is completed, or a refund may exist.
 In any event, estimated payments reduce or eliminate potential penalties and interest - neither of which is deductible.